peiyuwu9/TriviaGame2/README.md

 # Technologies used and why
 [HTML] is used as backbone of the content.
 [CSS] is used to modify the layout.
-[Javasctipt] is used to calulate the result and set up timers.
+[Javascript] is used to calulate the result and set up timers.
 [jQuery] is used to manipulate the HTML content.

 # How to use